Phrogz/context-blender/README.md

 ### In Node.js

-First:
+1. Install the node module

         npm install context-blender

-Will install node-canvas, which requires a working Cairo install.
+   This will also install node-canvas, which requires a working Cairo install.
    See https://github.com/Automattic/node-canvas#installation for more details.

-Then:
+2. Use the library like so in the scripts:

+    ```javascript
-    // Requires the canvas library and augments it for you var Canvas = require('context-blender');
+    // Requires the canvas library and augments it for you
+    var Canvas = require('context-blender');